rachelphan1508/Othello/README.md

 # Othello
-Program the board game Othello and a bot to play the game using minimax algorithm with alpha-beta pruning.
+Program the board game Othello and a bot to play the game using minimax algorithm.

+Clone the repo and run main.html to play the game.